 Your veterinarian orders bloodwork for your dog, and the results come back with an abbreviation you’ve never seen before: SDMA.
-The number sits there alongside familiar terms like creatinine and BUN, but you’re not quite sure what it means or why it matters.
+The number sits there alongside familiar terms like creatinine and BUN, which are traditional kidney function biomarkers (often referred to as ‘bun and creatinine’) used to evaluate renal health, but you’re not quite sure what it means or why it matters.

 Understanding what SDMA tests for in dogs can transform how you approach your pet’s kidney health.
 This relatively new biomarker catches kidney problems earlier than traditional tests, giving you precious time to slow disease progression.
 Modern AI-powered platforms like CompanAIn now make it easier to track SDMA results over time, automatically flagging concerning trends and helping you stay ahead of kidney disease before it becomes critical.